nyberry/nyberrysite/bio.md

 <hr>

-*Roughly half your health is in your hands — eat well, keep active, and steer clear of harm.
+*Roughly half your health is in your own hands — eat well, keep active, and steer clear of harm.
 And for the rest?
 The tech is getting better every day.*

 <div class="icons">
     <a href="https://www.linkedin.com/in/nick-berry-767329232/" aria-label="LinkedIn">